top of page

 Astypalaea: Where History, Culture, and Traditional Costumes Meet

 Astypalaea is a beautiful island located in the southern Aegean Sea, part of the Dodecanese island group in Greece.
 The island has a rich cultural and historical heritage, dating back to ancient times.
 I have visited to photograph the local women's costumes.
+That was during a trip to six islands in the Dodecanese, in collaboration with Blue Star Ferries.

 The adventure on the island of Astypalaea begins.